 Soften one stick (4 ounces) of butter and place it in a medium bowl.
 Add the chopped parsley, thyme, sage, and rosemary to the bowl and mix to incorporate.
 Reserve half of the mixture to prepare the turkey.
 Place the other half of the butter in the center of a piece of plastic wrap.
 Roll the wrap over the butter and twist both ends tightly to form a cylinder. (…as salt-water taffy is wrapped) Place the rolled butter in the freezer for thirty minutes to set.
 (4 Tablespoons of herb butter are needed for the gravy.)
 You may store this in a sealed freezer bag in the refrigerator for 2 weeks or in the freezer for up to six months.

-- Make a roux in the 360 by Americraft 8-quart stockpot by placing the pot over medium heat.
+Make a roux in the 8-quart stock pot by placing the pot over medium heat.